SamWang32191/Switch-Omo-Config/README.md

 2. Compares file hashes to identify which profile is currently active
 3. On selection, copies the chosen file to `oh-my-opencode.json`

+> **Note**: After switching configs, you must exit and reopen OpenCode for the changes to take effect.
+To continue from your previous session, use `/session` and select the last session.

 ## Config file structure

 ```